tim-minter/watson-assistant-app-connect/README.md

 ![Image of Architecture](/images/ifoutputsettings.png)

-Then back at the top of the If flow, click on the Output scheme drop down and configure as shown below
+Then back at the top of the If flow, click on the Output scheme drop down and configure as shown below.

 ![Image of Architecture](/images/ifoutputsettings2.png)